adityasinghcode/PROJECT-SPOTIFY-CLONE/README.md

 # PROJECT-SPOTIFY-CLONE
-this is my first project and we are using the html and css in the spotify clone
+This is my first project and we are using the html and css in the spotify clone